Shaders & Textures

 Passing dynamic values from JavaScript to WGSL shaders declaration, types, and updates.

-Uniforms are the primary mechanism for passing dynamic values from your JavaScript/Svelte code into WGSL shaders.
+Uniforms are the primary mechanism for passing dynamic values from your JavaScript/TypeScript runtime code into WGSL shaders.
 This page covers declaration, type inference, memory layout, and runtime updates.

 Declaring uniforms